eth-p/uni-chip8/docs/project/User-Manual.md

 # To initialize the repository, if you have not done so already
 ./sct init

+# sct will complain that git is not installed.
+Just ignore this and hit `Enter` to continue whenever that option comes up.
+# There will be a warning at the end of `sct init` but it will be fine.

 # To build the project
 ./sct build --release